skip to Main Content

 And eventually… I didn’t.

-Instead, I thought: Huh.
+Huh.
 Maybe there’s something here.

-I once read this line—
+I once read this line:

 “If people keep calling you a horse… buy a saddle.”

-Perception is power.
-Own it.
+Perception has power.

 I didn’t plan on Devi.